putyourlightson/craft-blitz/README.md

 # Blitz Plugin for Craft CMS 3

-The Blitz plugin provides intelligent static page caching for creating lightning-fast sites with [Craft CMS](https://craftcms.com/).
+Blitz provides intelligent static page caching for creating lightning-fast sites with [Craft CMS](https://craftcms.com/).

 - Blitz makes your site fly and feel light-weight and instantaneous to navigate.
 - Your site remains available even when performing updates and maintenance.
 - Your entire site can be served statically from a CDN such as [Cloudflare](https://www.cloudflare.com/cdn/) or [Netlify Edge](https://www.netlify.com/products/edge/).

-> Blitz 3 is in release candidate phase which means that we now consider it stable for production!
-Read the [beta announcement](https://putyourlightson.com/articles/blitz-3-is-here-hello-jamstack) or install it as follows:
-`composer require putyourlightson/craft-blitz:^3.0.0-RC1`
+> Blitz 3 was recentyl released!!
+Read the [announcement here](https://putyourlightson.com/articles/blitz-3-embracing-the-jamstack).

 ![Server response time](https://putyourlightson.com/assets/images/plugins/blitz/server-response-time.png)